bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 ## Local mapping and testing

-To test your custom templates locally, you must edit your `.stencil` file to create mappings between each local template and a corresponding URL.
-Within the .stencil file, look for the following section:
+To test your custom templates locally, you must edit your `.stencil` file or `secrets.stencil.json` and `config.stencil.json` files (if using Stencil V3.1 release or later) to create mappings between each local template and a corresponding URL.
+Within the .stencil file or `secrets.stencil.json` and `config.stencil.json` files, look for the following section:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">